Selection and parallel trends: Disaggregate data and aggregate decisions

 All results in the main text directly apply in this setting with $i$ replaced by $s$, such that there are no additional theoretical complications.
-However, being explicit about the disaggregate level can help ``microfound'' restrictions on the aggregate selection mechanism $g(\cdot)$, as we illustrate in the following example.
+However, being explicit about the disaggregate level can help ``microfound'' restrictions on the aggregate selection mechanism, as we illustrate in the following example.

 \begin{example}[Simple majority voting] Suppose that the aggregate selection decision is based on simple majority voting.
-Each unit submits a vote $V_{is}\in \{0,1\}$, where
+Each unit submits a vote $V_{is}\in \{0,1\}$,

-The voting mechanism \eqref{eq:voting_mechanism} accommodates voting based on group-level unobservables and outcomes since the additional unobservables $(\nu_{is},\eta_{is1},\eta_{is2})$ are unrestricted and can contain group-level quantities.
+where $\omega_{is}$ is a function or subvector of $(\ais,\eisone,\eistwo,\mu_{is},\eta_{is1},\eta_{is2})$.
+The voting mechanism \eqref{eq:voting_mechanism} accommodates voting based on group-level unobservables and outcomes since the additional unobservables $(\mu_{is},\eta_{is1},\eta_{is2})$ are unrestricted and can contain group-level quantities.
 Votes can be based on potential outcomes, expected gains, and fixed effects (as in Examples \ref{ex:selection_outcomes}, \ref{ex:selection_effects}, and \ref{ex:selection_fe}), or other considerations.

 The aggregate selection decision under simple majority voting is

 This selection mechanism is a special case of mechanism \eqref{eq:aggregate_selection_mechanism}.
 Restrictions on the aggregate mechanism \eqref{eq:voting_mechanism_agg} can be directly motivated based on assumptions on the units' voting behavior, their information sets, and discount factors. \end{example}